Like pet-parents, cats can suffer from separation anxiety.

-You need to take a step-by step-approach.
+You need to take a step-by-step approach.
 Help your cat adapt to life in your absence by increasing the number of hours he spends alone every day.
-Once you get started , gauge if your cat's habits show any drastic changes.
+Once you get started, gauge your cat's habits.
+Do they show any drastic changes?
 Especially look for litter behaviour, appetite, and unusual mood changes.

 When you do have to leave your cat alone, be sure to keep some key points in mind:

 That being said, here are some pointers to help you (and your cat) stay ready when you leave for a day away.

 Your cat's appetite and hydration should be key priorities.
 If your cat likes dry food, you can keep bowls ready for his next meals in various places in the house.
 In the case of canned food, make sure you maintain a consistent temperature in the house so that it doesn't go stale.

 Fill extra water containers and place them in nooks and corners.
 Make sure there is no shortage of clean water while you are away.
 It's imperative to know your cat's appetite.
 Know how much he usually eats and drinks so you can put out the right amount of food and water for every serving.
 You want to make an informed decision, so you don’t end up with a hungry buddy back home.